Stephen Hodge, Head of Drama

 Message from the Head of Drama, Stephen Hodge

 Our teaching grows out of our wide-ranging research interests and we provide a supportive and high quality environment for learning.
-We are one of the largest and best equipped Drama departments in the UK and offer a supportive and stimulating environment for postgraduate research and practice, welcoming students from all around the world.
+We are one of the largest and best equipped Drama departments in the UK (with over twenty permanent staff, eleven practice studios, and over a dozen other seminar, workshop and multimedia spaces) and offer a supportive and stimulating environment for postgraduate research and practice, welcoming students from all around the world.

 Head of Drama

-1 RAE 2008 based on the percentage of research categorised as 4*
+1 Research Excellence Framework 2014 based on the percentage of research categorised as 4*and 3*

-2 Based on the average positive responses across all survey categories for full service universities
+2 Based on the average percentage of positive responses across all survey categories for full service universities